enolive/pbt-in-real-life/slides.md

 - lots of duplication
 - requires lots of testing discipline
 - you will most probably miss edge cases
-- duplication solvable with parameterizing the test
+- duplication solvable by parameterizing the test

 </v-clicks>